 Students who register and pay for three or more credits are eligible to receive a VWCC Student ID Card.
 The first card is issued free of charge and will identify the individual by name and will bear a photo and a semester validation sticker.
 For additional information, please use the following link:

-The Learning Technology Center (LTC), located on the ground floor of Brown Library, serves as the testing center for Virginia Western Community College.
+The Testing Center, located on the ground floor of Brown Library, serves as the testing center for Virginia Western Community College.
 The center has a glassed-in testing area for secure testing and a computer lab for administering online tests.
 During hours of operation, students may take placement tests, appropriate make-up tests, and exams for distance education courses (in accordance with class policies).
 As a service to the community, the center also administers proctored tests and special tests.
 For additional information, please use the following link: